What is red thread lawn disease?

 The disease first starts out appearing like small water-soaked spots on the leaf blades of the turf.
 As these spots enlarge, the leaf tissue dries out, turning tan in color.
 The final stage of the disease appears as the fungus forms pink to red masses of threadlike material at the ends of the grass leaf tips.

 Infected areas appear in irregular patches ranging in size from two inches to three feet in diameter.
-Red Thread development t is encouraged by temperatures in the 68° - 80°F range coupled with rains, heavy dew and fog.
+Red thread fungal development is encouraged by temperatures in the 68° - 80°F range coupled with rains, heavy dew and fog.
 This fungus can be spread to healthy turf by mowers and other equipment.

 It's important to note that red thread is a cosmetic disease which does not affect the grass plant at the crown or root-zone levels.
 In other words, turf will return to its normal state once conditions become less favorable for the disease, and more in favor of turfgrass growth.

 - Fertilize the affected area of the lawn with an organic-based fertilizer.
-This will help the lawn area "outgrow" the condition by producing new leaf tissue.
+This will help the lawn area "outgrow" thread by producing new leaf tissue.

 - If needed, watering should be on a weekly basis, soaking the areas for approximately one hour.
 Allowing the turf to dry out excessively can be very damaging and should be avoided.